Jack-Pringle/quantum-circuit-simulator/README.md

 ```

 ## Running the Simulator
-After building, run the following command from the build directory:
+After building, run with the following command in the build directory:
 ```bash
 ./simulator
 ```